evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 You need to create a `TestSuite` object and specify which tests to include.

-**Dataset-level tests**.
+## Dataset-level tests

 You can apply some of the tests on the dataset level, for example, to evaluate data drift for all features.

 To create a custom data drift test suite with dataset-level tests: